selectel/terraform-provider-selectel/website/docs/r/mks_cluster_v1.html.markdown

   * `true` - Audit logs are collected and available for export.

+* `oidc` - (Optional) Configures OpenID Connect provider in the cluster.

+  Contains parameters:

+  * `enabled` - (Required) Enables or disables OpenID Connect in the cluster.

+  * `provider_name` - (Required) The name of the connection to be created.
+It will not affect other settings.

+  * `issuer_url` - (Required) The URL for the OIDC provider used to authenticate users requesting access to the cluster.
+The link must start with https://.

+  * `client_id` - (Required) The service identifier issued by the OIDC provider that makes authentication requests to resources.

+  * `username_claim` - JWT claim to use as the username.
+By default, `sub`, which is expected to be a unique identifier of the end user.

+  * `groups_claim` - JWT claim to use as the user's group.
+By default, `groups`.

 ## Attributes Reference

 * `maintenance_window_end` - Time in UTC when maintenance in the cluster ends.
 The format is `hh:mm:ss`.
 Learn more about the [Maintenance window](https://docs.selectel.ru/en/cloud/managed-kubernetes/clusters/set-up-maintenance-window/).